Living In Portugal – The Expat’s Guide

 There is a progressive rate of income taxation in Portugal, starting at 14.5 percent for earnings up to EUR 7,035 and rising to 48 percent on earnings above EUR 80,000.

-One of the biggest incentives to living in Portugal is the possibility of zero-tax living.
+One of the biggest incentives for living in Portugal is the possibility of zero-tax living.

 You can move to Portugal and pay absolutely no tax whatsoever on your pension, whether you decide to take it as one lump sum or as regular income.